leon-55555/Dual_Momentum_Strategy/README_detailed.md

 # Dual Momentum Crypto Strategy

-This repository presents an independent quantitative research project based on dual momentum investing principles, applied to a curated universe of liquid cryptocurrencies.
+This repository presents an independent quantitative research project based on dual momentum investing principles applied to a curated universe of liquid cryptocurrencies.
 The strategy combines ideas from empirical asset pricing, momentum literature, and robust Python-based backtesting to construct and evaluate a daily portfolio.
 The work was carried out independently and designed to showcase proficiency in research design, signal engineering, and performance evaluation, as expected in quantitative research roles.

 ## Strategy Overview